JacobFV/Artificial-Intelligence-Principle-and-Practice/_pages/home.md

 This completely free workshop is intended to give undergraduate and graduate students from all science and engineering majors a fast introduction to the modern artificial intelligence theory and technique with special emphasis on machine learning.

 It will be held in 80-minute online sessions twice a week over 8 days of October.
-To accomadate varied schedules, sessions will be held on:
+To accomodate varied schedules, sessions will be held on:

 - Mondays and Wednesdays (12:30 - 1:50pm)
 - Tuesdays and Thursdays (12:30 - 1:50pm)